watertap-org/watertap/docs/technical_reference/costing/electrocoagulation.rst

 .. math::
     C_e = \left( D_c q_{liq} c_{mat} m_{elec} \right) SF_{mat}

-And the annual cost of sludge management is from the total annual mass flow of all non-water components from the `waste` port on the electrocoagulation unit model:
+And the annual cost of sludge management is from the total annual mass flow of all non-water components from the `byproduct` port on the electrocoagulation unit model:

 .. math::